Luvvydev/Find-Games-By-Playstyle/README.md

 Find Games By Playstyle is a small game recommendation app.

-It helps you find games based on how you like to play, not just genre.
+It helps you find games based on how you like to play

 ## What it does